When we invest in clean energy and electric vehicles and reduce population, more of our children can breathe clean air and drink clean water.

 So if people voted for electors who wanted to vote for Donald Trump and they kept him from being president that way, well, that would be falling into their own trap.

-So perhaps this particular 14th Amendment might be the only way in which they could keep Donald Trump uh from being able to run.
+So perhaps this particular 14th Amendment might be the only way in which they could keep Donald Trump from being able to run.

-Uh it's pretty unbelievable.
+It's pretty unbelievable.

 They're all circling to attack him and no one else.

-Then then he must be he must be the leader.
+Then he must be the leader.

-That you know, because every conservatives are are are just kind of tuned in to figure out which person the left is most afraid of, which person the left is focused on, and you know, that must be the one we need to elect.
+Conservatives are just kind of tuned in to figure out which person the left is most afraid of, which person the left is focused on.

-Keep putting these indictments out there, it's only making his poll numbers go up.
+It's only making his poll numbers go up.

 So they've got to find another ulterior motive.

-And they tried the same nonsense uh in the North Carolina race, I believe it was for Congress.
+And they tried the same nonsense in the North Carolina race.

 It's unbelievable.

-All right, so let's assume this plays out the way it is.
+So let's assume this plays out the way it is.

 My next concern would be, and I'll throw this to you first, Robert.

-My my next concern would be, okay, people that maybe don't follow politics as closely as we all do, because no offense, but all four of us are losers.
+My next concern would be, okay, people that maybe don't follow politics as closely as we all do, because no offense, but all four of us are losers, and we follow every detail of what's happening in our country every day, and we're news junkies, et cetera, et cetera.

 It's just our passion.

-Oh, you know, what's that all about?
+What's that all about?

 Does this hurt his ability to reach some Americans that are not as focused on news the way we are?

-And it we've definitely penetrated you know, average people at this point, because there's been so many and so much press.
+I think that there's a penetration level of the indictments, and we have definitely penetrated average people at this point because there's been so many and so much press.

 So I think that that has penetrated.

-But this idea of trying to not allow him from running, I think is a whole new level of getting the average people upset and penetrating down in a way that they do not really understand.
+But this idea of trying to not allow him for running, I think is a whole new level of getting the average people upset and penetrating down in a way that they do not really understand.

-You you alluded to something that's big with me.
+You've alluded to something that's big with me.

 I think you mentioned it earlier today.

-And what I have a bone to pick with the Republicans is where are their ads?
+And what I have a bone to pick with the Republicans is, where are their ads?

 Where are the ads that inform these people who don't watch all of this news about what's going on in this country?

-You can't wait until six months before the election to start trying to educate the electorate, because by that time every candidate has ads up, and your ads aren't going to make any difference.
+You can't wait until six months before the election to start trying to educate the electorate because by that time, every candidate has ads up and your ads aren't going to make any difference.

 So while the Democrats may have had a crummy ad they did, at least they're doing something.

-Look at the polls that came out today.
+I think right now, look at the polls that came out today.

 Most of those polls show Joe Biden defeating both DeSantis and Trump today.